danielmarbach/PerformanceTricksAzureSDK/README.md

 ![](benchmarks/LinqBeforeAfterComparison.png)

 By getting rid of the `Any` we were able to squeeze out some good performance improvements.
-Sometimes though we can do even more.
-For example there are a few general rules we can fully when we turn a refactor a code path using LINQ to collection based operations.
+Sometimes, though, we can do even more.
+For example, there are a few general rules we can fully when we turn a refactor a code path using LINQ to collection-based operations.

 - Use `Array.Empty<T>` to represent empty arrays
 - Use `Enumerable.Empty<T>` to represent empty enumerables
-- When the size of the items to be added to the collection are known upfront initialize the collection with the correct count to prevent the collection from growing and thus allocating more and reshuffling things internally
+- When the size of the items to be added to the collection are known upfront, initialize the collection with the correct count to prevent the collection from growing and thus allocating more and reshuffling things internally
 - Use the concrete collection type instead of interfaces or abstract types.
-For example when enumerating through a `List<T>` with `foreach` it uses a non-allocating `List<T>.Enumerator` struct.
+For example, when enumerating through a `List<T>` with `foreach` it uses a non-allocating `List<T>.Enumerator` struct.
 But when it is used through for example `IEnumerable<T>` that struct is boxed to `IEnumerator<T>` in the foreach and thus allocates.
-- With more modern CSharp versions that have good pattern matching support it is sometimes possible to do a quick type check and based on the underlying collection type get access to the count without having to use `Count()`.
-With .NET 6 and later it is also possible to use [`Enumerable.TryGetNonEnumeratedCount`](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.trygetnonenumeratedcount) which internally does collection type checking to get the count without enumerating.
+- With more modern CSharp versions that have good pattern matching support, it is sometimes possible to do a quick type check and based on the underlying collection type get access to the count without having to use `Count()`.
+With .NET 6, and later, it is also possible to use [`Enumerable.TryGetNonEnumeratedCount`](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.trygetnonenumeratedcount) which internally does collection type checking to get the count without enumerating.
 - Wait with instantiating collections until you really need them.

 ```csharp